A05annex/SwervePathPlanning/README.md

 #### What is a Control Point?

-A control point is a position on the field that the path will pass through at some velocity, direction, and rotation speed.
+A control point is a position on the field that the path will pass through at a specified time with a specified velocity, direction, and rotation speed.
 Each time you drop a new control point it is, by default, 1 second further along the path than the last control point.
 At the control point you will see editing handles for: position on the field;
 direction and velocity; and field orientation of the robot as shown below.
 ![alt text](./resources/ControlPoint.jpg "Control Point Editing")